RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 #### RAK4270 ABP Configuration for The Things Stack

-To set up the RAK4270 Module to join the The Things Stack using ABP, start by connecting the RAK4270 Module to the Computer (see Figure 1) and open the RAK Serial Port  Tool.
+To set up the RAK4270 Module to join The Things Stack using ABP, start by connecting the RAK4270 Module to the Computer (see **Figure 1**) and open the RAK Serial Port  Tool.
 It is recommended to test the serial communication by sending either of these two AT commands:

 ```
 at+set_config=device:restart